Buying Tickets to Plymouth

-Plymouth is the gateway to Cornwall and the Tamar Valley.
+Visit Plymouth for its iconic waterfront, shops, IMAX cinema and more.
+The station is also the gateway to Cornwall and the Tamar Valley.

 Plymouth’s historic waterfront area is only a 15 minute walk from the station where you can imagine Francis Drake taking in the same views as he looked out on the Armada.

-The station is well placed for access to the University and the main shopping centre.
+The station is well placed for access to the University and the main shopping centre, Drake Circus.

 The Barbican is one of the most popular areas to visit in Plymouth.
 There are quaint cobbled streets, a picturesque harbour area and loads of independent shops, art galleries, bars and cafes.

 The Hoe is a large open space with jaw-dropping views out to sea.
 Sit and admire the scenery or if you’re feeling more adventurous you could climb to the top of Smeaton’s Tower!